Table of Contents

 A hematologic workup is required to detect a bleeding disorder.
 These usually include:

-- A peripheral blood smear is useful to detect the morphology of red cells and platelets and to confirm the presence of thrombocytopenia.
+A peripheral blood smear is used to detect the morphology of red cells and platelets and to confirm the presence of thrombocytopenia.
 Normocytic normochromic anemia with rouleaux formation occurs in multiple myeloma.

 Diagnosis of aplastic anemia